mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

     <summary><strong>Availability mis-weighing</strong></summary>
     <br>

 We have a tendency to give more weight to the information which is at hand and easily remembered.

 We positively misjudge events if they happened more recently or with more frequency.
 When events are vivid, we remember them more easily.

+The availability heuristic, also known as availability bias, is a mental shortcut that relies on immediate examples that come to a given person's mind when evaluating a specific topic, concept, method, or decision.
+This heuristic, operating on the notion that, if something can be recalled, it must be important, or at least more important than alternative solutions not as readily recalled, is inherently biased toward recently acquired information.

+The mental availability of an action's consequences is positively related to those consequences' perceived magnitude.
+In other words, the easier it is to recall the consequences of something, the greater those consequences are often perceived to be.

+“This mental tendency echoes the words of the song: ‘When I’m not near the girl I love, I love the girl I’m near.’
+Man’s imperfect, limited-capacity brain easily drifts into working with what’s easily available to it.
+And the brain can’t use what it can’t remember or what it is blocked from recognizing because it is heavily influenced by one or more psychological tendencies bearing strongly on it, as the fellow is influenced by the nearby girl in the song.
+And so the mind overweighs what is easily available and thus displays Availability-Misweighing Tendency.” — Charlie Munger

+“The availability heuristic, like other heuristics of judgment, substitutes one question for another: you wish to estimate the size of a category or the frequency of an event, but you report an impression of the ease with which instances come to mind.
+Substitution of questions inevitably produces systematic errors.” — Daniel Kahneman

 <br>
 </details>